JoeyFitzpatrick/trunks.nvim/doc/roadmap_to_beta.md

 That kind of stuff.
 Not sure what's feasible, but it would be nice to be able to have this feature, especially for things that aren't covered by `reflog`, such as undoing `git restore`.

-### Worktree UI
-Self-explanatory, would be nice to have a UI around worktrees.

-### Time machine
-This feature would be similar to [git-timemachine](https://github.com/emacsmirror/git-timemachine) from emacs.
-Would probably work like this:
-1. Keymaps to move to next/previous version of file.
-1. A split that shows the commit details for the commit that time machine is using to show the file.
-1. Be able to toggle the split.
-Config drives whether it is on or off by default.

-Need to decide on the API for this.
-Probably would be better not to make it a `:G` command, just to keep that clean (just git commands).
-So maybe a plug mapping?

 ### Git restore hunk/lines/file from previous commit
 In a file from a previous commit, be able to:
 * visually select lines to restore